poopipe/shed/README.md

 # Shed
-This a bit like shadertoy but you can use your own text editor and it's written (badly) in python 3.12
+This a bit like shadertoy but you can use your own text editor, it's written (badly) in python 3.12 and it uses normal openGL

 ### Before you start:
 Build the code into a wheel and install it.
-Poetry is recommended (and the only thing tested)
+Poetry is recommended (and the only thing tested)\

-or
+or...\
 Clone and install from source location (dependencies are listed in pyproject.toml)

 ### Usage
 Shed is intended to be run as an executable module (like pip, venv etc)
 * python3 -m shed --h for help
-* python3 -m shed -f _frag_path_ to run shed
-If no file matching frag_path is found, you will be asked if you want to create one
+* python3 -m shed -f _frag_path_ to run shed.
+If _frag_path_ does not exist you will be prompted to create it
+* Open your favourite text editor, modify the fragment shader and save the file
+* Marvel at your creation

 ### Keyboard:
-* __S__ Save Image : Saves uint16 png and 32f exr next to input fragment shader
+* __S__: Save uint16 png and 32f exr next to input fragment shader
-* __D__ Save Fragment Shader : Saves full fragment shader (with includes etc) to text file next to input fragment shader
+* __D__: Save full fragment shader (with includes etc) to text file next to input fragment shader
-* __Esc__ Quit
+* __Esc__: Quit

 ### What it does
 * Runs a window that renders a fragment shader onto a quad